 The Company's threshold for disclosing catastrophes is primarily determined at the reportable segment level.
 If a threshold for one segment or a combination thereof is exceeded and the other segments have losses from the same event, losses from the event are identified as catastrophe losses in the segment results and for the consolidated results of the Company.
 Additionally, an aggregate threshold is applied for International business across all reportable segments.
-The threshold for 2019 ranged from approximately \$19 million to \$30 million of losses before reinsurance and taxes.
+The threshold for 2020 ranged from approximately \$20 million to \$30 million of losses before reinsurance and taxes.

-The following table presents the amount of losses recorded by the Company for significant catastrophes that occurred in 2019, 2018 and 2017, the amount of net unfavorable (favorable) prior year reserve development recognized in 2019 and 2018 for catastrophes that occurred in 2018 and 2017, and the estimate of ultimate losses for those catastrophes at December 31, 2019, 2018 and 2017.
+The table on the following page presents the amount of losses recorded by the Company for significant catastrophes that occurred in 2020, 2019 and 2018, the amount of net unfavorable (favorable) prior year reserve development recognized in 2020 and 2019 for catastrophes that occurred in 2019 and 2018, and the estimate of ultimate losses for those catastrophes at December 31, 2020, 2019 and 2018.
 For purposes of the table, a significant catastrophe is an event for which the Company estimates its ultimate losses will be \$100 million or more after reinsurance and before taxes.